Skip to content

 >>> fig.show()

-- To backtest each signal in isolation, you can now "unravel" each signal or pair of entry and exit signals into a separate column.
-This will generate a wide, two-dimensional mask which, when backtested, returns performance metrics for each signal rather than entire column.
+• To backtest each signal individually, you can now "unravel" each signal, or each pair of entry and exit signals, into its own column.
+This creates a wide, two-dimensional mask that, when backtested, returns performance metrics for each signal rather than for the entire column.

 For each signal, create a separate position with own stop orders